gtktsc/ascii-chart/README.md

-  title?: string; // Title of the plot xLabel?: string; // Label for the x-axis yLabel?: string; // Label for the y-axis thresholds?: Threshold[]; // Array of threshold lines or points fillArea?: boolean; // Option to fill the area under lines legend?: Legend; // Legend settings axisCenter?: MaybePoint; // Center point for axes alignment
+  title?: string; // Title of the plot xLabel?: string; // Label for the x-axis yLabel?: string; // Label for the y-axis thresholds?: Threshold[]; // Array of threshold lines points?: GraphPoint[] // Array of points to render fillArea?: boolean; // Option to fill the area under lines legend?: Legend; // Legend settings axisCenter?: MaybePoint; // Center point for axes alignment